 The laws governing nursing homes, skilled nursing and rehab facilities and ALFs in Florida contain very specific requirements which must be fulfilled before a lawsuit can be filed.
 These requirements are similar to those of Florida’s medical malpractice laws however, there are significant differences.
 If your family member or loved one has been the victim of nursing home negligence, neglect or abuse, you should talk to a trial lawyer with experience litigating nursing home cases.

 Our experienced nursing home negligence lawyers work hard to hold negligent nursing homes, ALFs and rehab facilities accountable for the harm they cause and get your family the compensation you deserve.

-If you believe that a loved one has suffered harm as a result of nursing home negligence or abuse, contact us online or call (305) 358-3109 today for a free, confidential evaluation of your case.
+If you believe that a loved one has suffered harm as a result of nursing home negligence or abuse, contact us today for a free and confidential evaluation of your case.